-For outside play equipment, you need to worry about the fall height rating of a particular flooring, but even inside, with kids running and roughhousing, it is important to provide a flooring that has cushioning, non slip properties, and won't cause rug burns.
-For this, foam and rubber flooring are great options.
+For outside play equipment, you need to worry about the fall height rating of a particular flooring, but even inside, with kids running and roughhousing, it is important to provide flooring that has cushioning, and non-slip properties, and won't cause rug burns.
+For this, foam and rubber daycare flooring are great options.
 Carpet and rugs can have their uses too.

-Kids also get sick a lot, and you want to minimize transmission of colds, pink eye and worse.
-You need a floor that is easy to clean - something washable and non-porous, that can stand up to periodic disinfection.
+Kids also get sick a lot, and you want to minimize transmission of colds, pink eye, and worse.
+You need daycare flooring that is easy to clean - something washable and non-porous, that can stand up to periodic disinfection.
 Around changing areas, this is especially important.

 Finally, you want your kids stimulated and happy in an environment they and the teachers find pleasant and comfortable.
 Colors are appealing to children, and can even stimulate brain development.

 Foam interlocking puzzle mats satisfy many of the criteria listed above.
 One popular option is 5/8 inch thick foam mats from specialty retailer, Greatmats.com.
-It's 5/8 Premium Foam Floor Tiles are carried 15 brilliant colors which can be mix and matched, and come with border strips for a finished edge.
+It's 5/8 Premium Foam Daycare Flooring Tiles carry 12 brilliant colors which can be mixed and matched, and come with border strips for a finished edge.
 Used over concrete, wood, or hard tile, these mats create a safe, cheerful, warm environment.
-The EVA foam mats are lead free, latex free, waterproof and stain resistant.
+The EVA foam mats are lead-free, latex-free, waterproof, and stain-resistant.